X

 With whom does Medica share PHI?

-Medica shares PHI for treatment, payment and health care operations with your health care providers and other businesses that assist it in its operations.
-These businesses are called "business associates" in the HIPAA regulations.
-Medica requires these business associates to follow the same laws and regulations that Medica follows.
+We share PHI for treatment, payment and health care operations with your health care providers and other businesses that assist it in its operations.
+These businesses are called “business associates” in the HIPAA regulations.
+We require these business associates to follow the same laws and regulations that we follow.

-There are also other activities where the law allows or requires Medica to use or disclose your PHI without your authorization.
+There are also other activities where the law allows or requires us to use or disclose your PHI without your authorization.
 Examples of these activities include:

 • Public health activities (such as disease intervention)